-The RICAIP testbed in Brno is located in an industrial hall within the Brno University of Technology (BUT) campus in Královo Pole, Brno.
-The testbed is currently under construction and is expected to start operation by the end of 2021.
-While the testbed is managed by the Central European Institute of Technology (CEITEC BUT), the activities of multiple teams within the BUT will be executed here.
-The testbed infrastructure will be available for research and development, teaching and training activities and demonstrators and experimental production execution.
-It will be available not only to academical teams but also cooperating industrial partners, namely to innovative SMEs.
+The testbed is managed by the Central European Institute of Technology (CEITEC BUT) and the activities of multiple teams within the BUT are executed here.
+The testbed infrastructure will be available for research & development, teaching & training activities, demonstrators and experimental production.
+It will be available to academic teams and industrial partners.
 During the start-up phase, the testbed will be used in many large-scale international projects in the field of Industry 4.0 and automotive technologies.
-The testbed at CEITEC BUT is also strongly connected to the regional innovation ecosystem, which is traditionally oriented at machinery and production technologies.
+The Brno testbed is connected to the regional innovation ecosystem oriented toward machinery and production technologies.

-The purpose of the testbed is to provide a testing environment which is close to real industrial conditions.
-Many use-cases are considered, including, but not limited to
+The purpose of the testbed is to provide a testing environment that is close to real industrial conditions.

 - Data exchange in geographically distributed production systems.